home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Prerequisites

-- Your old Zigbee Coordinator radio adapter used in the ZHA integration need to be of radio type ezsp (Silicon Labs EmberZnet), znp (Texas Instruments Z-Stack ZNP), or deCONZ (ConBee/RaspBee from dresden elektronik).
+- Your old Zigbee Coordinator radio adapter is used in the ZHA integration (not in deCONZ or MQTT)
+- It is of radio type ezsp (Silicon Labs EmberZnet), znp (Texas Instruments Z-Stack ZNP), or deCONZ (ConBee/RaspBee from dresden elektronik).
   - If your old Zigbee Coordinator is a deCONZ (ConBee/RaspBee) radio adapter then you also need to make sure that is already running [firmware 0x26700700 (from 2021-08-18)](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) or later before migrating.

 The radio migration flow can be found in the Home Assistant's UI under "Settings" -> "Devices & Services", select "CONFIGURE" on the Zigbee Home Assistant (ZHA) integration.